mlc-ai/mlc-en/chapter_end_to_end/index.md

 IPython.display.Code(MyModule.script(), language="python")
 ```

-We call `relax.vm.build` to build this function.
+We call `relax.build` to build this function.
 Relax is still under development, so some of the APIs may change.
 Our main goal, though, is to get familiar with the overall MLC flow (Construct, transform, build) for end-to-end models.

 ```{.python .input n=11}
 ex = relax.build(MyModule, target="llvm")